stefanprodan/stefanprodan/_posts/2016-09-05-nginx-reverse-proxy-aspnetcore-docker-swarm.markdown

 For a deep dive in NGINX cache policies see this [article](https://serversforhackers.com/nginx-caching).

-Now that we have configured NGINX, let's build the image and run the reverse proxy on port 80.
+Now that you've configured NGINX, build the image and run the reverse proxy on port 80.
 If you have IIS installed, stop it before running the NGINX service.

 Open PowerShell, navigate to the nginx directory and run the following commands: